luelvira/luelvira.github.io/content/posts/haskell/building_a_parser/index.md

 4. Evaluate if the character is a digit, an operation, or an error, then prepend the corresponding Token to the result of the next execution.

 This is a good example of how the language works.
+The lexer function is implemented following:

+-   _pattern match_ on the argument.
+It means, decide which operation execute based on some specifications of the argument.
+In this case, we are checking if the string is empty with the `lexer "" = []` rule, or if it has almost one element `lexer (x:xs)`
-The lexer function is implemented following _pattern match_ on the argument, the `as (@)` operator which allows us to assign a name to a pattern for its use on the right-hand, and `guards` that acts like `if elif else` in other languages.
-When we are defining a function with `guards`, we do not use the equal sign after the definition, instead, we use it after each condition.
+-   The `as (@)` operator which allows us to assign a name to a pattern for its use on the right-hand.
 So with `xs@(x:xs')`, we are define `xs` as the whole input, `x` as the first character (the head) and `xs'` as the rest of the input (the tail).
+-   `Guards` that acts like `if elif else` in other languages. **Note that** when we are defining a function with `guards`, we do not use the equal sign after the definition, instead, we use the equal sign after each condition.

 The function defined in the listing [1](#code-snippet--ex:lexer), use some helpers function.
 `isSpace` and `isDigit` are defined in `Data.Char`.
 In case, the character at this